rdiez/Tools/Autotools/README.txt

- --autoconf-version=<nn>  Autoconf version to download and build, defaults to 2.69 --automake-version=<nn>  Automake version to download and build, defaults to 1.16.2 --libtool-version=<nn>   Libtool  version to download and build, defaults to 2.4.6 --prefix=/some/dir       directory where the binaries will be installed, see notes below --help     displays this help text
+ --autoconf-version=<nn>  Autoconf version to download and build, defaults to 2.69 --automake-version=<nn>  Automake version to download and build, defaults to 1.16.2 --libtool-version=<nn>   Libtool  version to download and build, defaults to 2.4.6 --prefix=/some/dir       Directory where the binaries will be installed, see notes below.
+                          Defaults to: autoconf-2.69-automake-1.16.2-libtool-2.4.6
+ --help     displays this help text
- --version  displays the tool's version number (currently 2.10) --license  prints license information
+ --version  displays the tool's version number (currently 2.11) --license  prints license information

 Usage example: